Brooke Co-founder Brett Nan Tie explains why it is time to clean up the image of controls and empower front-line decision makers.

 So how do you empower employees to be accountable, to take the initiative and solve problems, and to make decisions in the interest of the organisation as whole?

 The secret to success comes in three parts.
-The first is to ensure that where controls are required, they are outcome-focussed.
+The first is to ensure that where controls are required, they are outcome-focused.
 That is, the outcome is defined in a measurable way, but the method of achieving it is left to the person accountable, subject to any specific constraints agreed in advance.

 The second part is to make sure that decision rights align with accountabilities.
 This is not just about financial delegations.
 It also includes operational decisions and approval processes.
 Reviewing and clarifying decision rights should be done regularly because external and internal changes can often make existing decision processes ineffective or counterproductive.
 Complexity also tends to grow over time as ad hoc controls are added in response to specific issues.